 INTRODUCTION In the current global economic context, New Zealand grapples with challenges amplified by Europe's nearnil growth, high inflation both in Europe and NZ, and war-induced resource depletion in the EU.
 These factors cast a shadow over trade growth prospects as consumers exercise caution in spending, and increased shipping costs, driven by Middle East tensions, reroute trade around Africa, negatively impacting the overall trade environment.
 To address high inflation, higher interest rates have been implemented, reducing consumer spending power and acting as a disincentive for investments.
 These economic hurdles are not unique to New Zealand, mirroring challenges faced by several other countries globally.
 OPPORTUNITIES AND CHALLENGES Government response and economic recovery The aftermath of COVID-19 lockdowns demanded significant government outlays to support businesses and individuals facing sales downturns.
 Despite a new government since November of the previous year, the economy is poised for recovery, but a full return to pre-pandemic levels is expected to take several years.
-Amidst these challenges, certain sectors in New Zealand show promise, with tourism and agriculture experiencing growth.
+Amidst these challenges, certain sectors in New Zealand shows promise, with tourism and agriculture experiencing growth.
 However, forestry faces a slowdown due to reduced building activity in China.
 Identifying infrastructure investment as a key growth area, the country seeks opportunities for expansion.
 Trade dynamics and agreements On the trade front, New Zealand has strategically engaged in Free Trade Agreements (FTAs) to boost its economy.
 The recently signed NZ-EU FTA in July 2023 holds considerable potential.
 Immediate gains of over \$100 million annually are expected, with the possibility of surpassing \$1 billion annually upon fuller implementation, anticipated around mid-2024.
 This agreement is crucial for New Zealand, offering access to the vast European market.
 In comparison, the NZ-UK FTA is seen as more favorable in agriculture, providing a diverse trade landscape.
 Recognising the significance of active implementation, both the NZ government and NZEBC emphasise a multiyear process over the next five years and beyond.
 This approach aims to capitalise on the FTAs and navigate growth opportunities in Asian markets, including closer collaborations with Australia.
 Additionally, the backlog of infrastructure investment presents a potential avenue for European involvement in New Zealand.
 Global economic outlook and projects The global economic outlook further complicates the scenario, with inflationary pressures in Europe and New Zealand prompting higher interest rates and slower growth.
 The aftermath of the COVID-19 pandemic remains a significant headwind, reflected in forecasted GDP growth for 2023/2024, indicating sluggish growth globally, albeit with Asian growth lifting world averages.
 As the NZ-EU FTA, signed in July 2023, awaits ratification by EU member countries and the NZ Parliament, the potential for implementation by early 2024 underscores the need for a collaborative effort.
 This involves MFAT in New Zealand and the EU Delegation, emphasising a coordinated approach to support the effective implementation of the trade agreement.
-CONCLUSION New Zealand's economic trajectory is marked by challenges and opportunities.
-Strategic engagement in FTAs, particularly the NZ-EU FTA, presents a pathway for economic growth.
-Active and coordinated implementation, coupled with a focus on infrastructure and global partnerships, will be essential in navigating through uncertainties and fostering sustained growth in the coming years.
+BUSINESS WITH NEW ZEALAND The NZ Government has just published its first "action plan" of the year, pledging to use "every tool in the box" to increase foreign investment and improve the economy.
+The plan, published on Monday, covers the period from January 1 to March 31 and includes 40 points across the economy, infrastructure and public services.